metal-stack/csi-lvm/README.md

 ### Installation

+The deployments consists of two parts:

+* A controller deployment, which is registerd as storage controller and schedules the creation and deletion of volumes
+* A reviver daemonset, which is responsible for re-creating the mount-structure after a reboot

 In this setup, the directory `/tmp/csi-lvm/<name of the pv>` will be used across all the nodes as the path for provisioning (a.k.a, store the persistent volume data).
 The provisioner will be installed in `csi-lvm` namespace by default.

 The default grok pattern for disks to use is `/dev/nvme[0-9]n*`, please check if this matches your setup, otherwise, copy *controller.yaml* to your local machine and modify the value of `CSI_LVM_DEVICE_PATTERN` accordingly.